chigenori053/CausalSqript/docs/Evaluator_v2_Specification.md

   They are logged as `mistake` and evaluation continues.

 - **Only fatal errors produce exceptions.**
-  These are situations where CausalScript cannot continue evaluating the program
+  These are situations where Coherent cannot continue evaluating the program
   (e.g., syntax errors, corrupted AST, SymPy failures).

-This design aligns with CausalScript’s educational philosophy:
+This design aligns with Coherent’s educational philosophy:
 **"Even wrong steps are meaningful steps in the learning process."**

 ---